divineniiquaye/flight-routing/README.md

 - [Anatoly Fenric][]
 - [All Contributors][]

-This code is partly a reference implementation of [Sunrise Http Router][] which is written, maintained and copyrighted by [Anatoly Fenric][].
-This project new features  starting from version `1.0` was referenced from [Sunrise Http Router][]
+This code was partly a reference implementation of [Sunrise Http Router][] which is written, maintained and copyrighted by [Anatoly Fenric][].
+This project new features starting from version `1.1` is no longer referenced from [Sunrise Http Router][]

 ## 🙌 Sponsors